grave-dancer/yt.succubus/README.md

 FAQ:

+Q: How do I get this to run?

+A: The Chromium libraries are too large to include in the GitHub repository.
+You need to download them here: http://swan-sec.com/projects/yt-succubus

 Q: So how do I get people to join my botnet?

 A: The client is included.
 You just host a website and allow people to download the client.
 Be honest with what it is.